R&D Tax Credit for Breweries

 Until recently, domestic (US) research and experimental costs (the IRS calls them “R&E”) for small businesses had to be capitalized and amortized (expensed) over 5 years for tax purposes.
 That made cash flow harder for small businesses as the cost of the expense did not align with when it got deducted for tax purposes

-We are happy to report that this is no longer the case for small businesses with average gross receipts under $31 million for the past 3 years.
-From 2025 and forward, you can deduct domestic research costs in the year you incur them.
+We’re happy to report that for small businesses with average gross receipts under $31 million over the past 3 years, this is no longer a limitation.
+Starting in 2025, you can deduct domestic research costs in the year you incur them, making the Research and development tax credit more accessible and valuable than ever.

-For breweries, this means you can get a tax break right away instead of waiting years for amortization.
-If you’ve been investing in recipe development, process improvements or packaging experiments, the 2025 changes are worth a look.
+For breweries, this means you can claim a tax break immediately instead of waiting years for amortization.
+If you’ve been investing in recipe development, process improvements, or packaging experiments, the 2025 changes make the Research and development tax credit especially valuable.

 What About R&D Costs From Past Years?